FAMILIES NOMINATION GUIDELINES AND FORM

 - Be comfortable sharing stories and key events from their lives.

-- Attend an introductory workshop with other Clonmel families.
+- Attend an introductory workshop with other nominees.

 - Highlight family aspects that are special and precious to them.